10maurycy10/10maurycy10.github.io/content/projects/ion_chamber/index.md

 The circuit is still not perfect, the threshold is temperature sensitive, and the short reset pulses are not quite enough to fully discharge the FET.
 This creates a a far higher pulse rate background then just FET leakage alone when the circuit is set to frequently click.

-Both of these can be avoided by simply using a microcontrollers to handle the whole operation:
+Both of these can be avoided by simply using a microcontroller to handle the whole operation:

 ![Hooking up an MCU diagram of an ion chamber with a pulse frequency output](mcu.png)